2 killed in car bombing in Turkish city; 2 attackers dead

-IZMIR, Turkey (AP) — A car bomb struck near a courthouse in the western Turkish city of Izmir Thursday that was followed by a shootout between three of the assailants and police.
-A police officer and a courthouse employee were killed while the gunfight left two of the assailants dead.
+IZMIR, Turkey (AP) — A senior official says two attackers exploded a car bomb at a police checkpoint near a courthouse in the western city of Izmir, before escaping and shooting at police.

-The explosion occurred near a courthouse entrance that is used by judges, prosecutors and other employees.
+Izmir Gov. Erol Ayyildiz said Thursday one of the policemen and a court employee were killed in the attack, while the two assailants were killed by police.

-District Mayor Hasan Karadag told NTV television earlier that 10 people were wounded in the explosion and one of them was in serious condition.
-A firefight between three of the suspected attackers and police erupted after the blast, and two of the assailants were killed, he said.
+He did not refer to earlier reports that a third attacker was on the run.

 Most Read Stories